 As a Children’s Occupational Therapist, I have worked with parents and their newborn babies for twenty-five years.
 I often meet parents just after their baby’s birth.
-I use the Newborn Behavioural Assessment (NBO), a relationship-building, observation tool with them and their baby.
+I use the Newborn Behavioural Observations (NBO), a relationship-building, observation tool with them and their baby.
 This is so that we can learn from the baby’s behavioural cues about how they are adjusting in the first few weeks after birth.

 I also chat to the mums about how they feel about being a mother- what they love most and what their concerns are.
 So many mums have told me that they feel they could not cope if their baby cried when they were out, whether this was while shopping or meeting up with friends.
 As a result, they have often not been out at all prior to my visit.

 Of course, if your baby cries, you are going to check they are not hungry or need a nappy change first, but what are you to do if there seems to be no obvious reason for the crying?